 Ken Doctor has a poignant and thoughtful obituary on Nieman Journalism Lab.
 He brings home the impact of a business decision on the community residents who had relied on their local newspapers for years to represent their interests.

 This entry was posted on Thursday, August 25th, 2011 at 4:08 pm and is filed under Business News, Local news, R.I.P..
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.